Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-46-hellfall.md

 **Date Point: 15y6m1d AV**
 **The Ring, Hell System, Hunter Space**

-***Captain Anthony “Abbott” Costello***
+***Captain Anthony "Abbott" Costello***

-“Put this in perspective for me.
-How big is eighteen-point seven gigatons in terms I can understand?”
+"Put this in perspective for me.
+How big is eighteen-point seven gigatons in terms I can understand?"

 Something serious had gone down in the ship-scrapper facility, too, long before the strike team arrived.
 From the looks of things their tank friend had ripped plenty of other shit apart in there, but the whole hangar was built to rip shit apart anyway.
 Huge clawed and saw-bladed robot arms were lurking up near the ceiling, ready to descend on any machine unfortunate enough to be dragged into their grasp.